 Periclean Scholar Profiles

-Chester Youth Court Volunteers (CYCV) is an innovative youth-empowerment program at Chester High School that serves and trains high-school students in law and civics, leadership skills, and youth court procedure.
+Chester Youth Court Volunteers (CYCV) is an innovative, restorative justice program that trains students in law and civics, leadership skills, and youth court procedure.
 CYCV members conduct hearings for their peers who have committed disciplinary offenses, working together to create a constructive sentence that will help their peers.
 CYCV is a positive disciplinary alternative to suspension that empowers Chester students to engage in civic service while gaining important leadership skills.
-Our mission is to support and expand the activities of the Chester High School Youth Court.
-We will support Chester students by volunteering on-site at Chester High School.
-The role of Swarthmore students on-site will be to provide guidance and support during youth court trainings and hearings, as well as provide leadership training and opportunities for academic achievement and access to higher education.
+The role of Swarthmore students on-site is to provide guidance and support during youth court trainings and hearings, as well as provide leadership training and opportunities for academic achievement and access to higher education.

 Education to Empowerment

-Education to Empowerment strives to empower youth in underprivileged rural communities to attain educational outcomes in line with twenty-first century globalization, ubiquitous technology and knowledge economies through digital literacy and project-based learning so they can become active participants in developing their own communities towards prosperity.
-Education to Empowerment's goal is to develop an education model-called UR Learning-in the rural agricultural village of Kandiyapita in Sri Lanka's Monaragala district which has the country's highest poverty headcount ratio.
-The group's UR Learning model is technology assisted self-directed learning that is modern, relevant, practical, and actionable.
-If proven successful in Kandiyapita village, the model will be replicated in other villages.
-(Group Leadership: Yohan Sumathipala ‘16, Aaron Jackson ‘16, Jameson Lisak '15, and Salman Safir ‘16)
+Education to Empowerment (E2E) empowers youth in underprivileged rural communities to attain educational outcomes in line with 21st century globalization, ubiquitous technology, and knowledge economies through digital literacy and project-based learning so they can become active participants in developing their own communities towards prosperity.
+(Group Leadership: Yohan Sumathipala ‘16 and Aaron Jackson ‘16)

 Global Neighbours (GN)